-In collaboration with tenants and suppliers such as property management companies, we strive to improve customer satisfaction (CS) and to build trusting relationships with external stakeholders through conducting mutually beneficial community activities with local residents, thereby contributing to the sustained development of local communities.
-Furthermore, we strive to widely disclose information on our ESG-related initiatives to stakeholders, including investors.
+- In collaboration with our property management companies and other suppliers, we strive to improve tenant satisfaction and to build and foster trusting relationships through mutually beneficial activities with local residents, thereby contributing to the sustained development of local communities. - We strive to enhance human capital by promoting human resource development through employee satisfaction surveys on an ongoing basis and dialogue. - We will conduct tenant questionnaire surveys on a regular basis and continue to communicate with tenants to solve issues. - We respect human rights and give the utmost consideration to the health and comfort of our employees and tenants. - We strive to proactively disclose information on our ESG-related initiatives to all our stakeholders, including investors.